1. Hope for a demonstration

 4. Stare intensely into the eyes of your host… and toast

-Even the drinking comes with rules.
+In Sweden, even drinking comes with rules.
 When a toast is proposed at a Swedish party – and it will be – everyone is expected to raise their glass in response and (here comes the scary part) look one another in the eye.

 Toasting at your crayfish party may be marginally less intense than this one.